prammbhs/Automated-CloudStack-Deployment/README.md

 # 🛠️ Automated CloudStack 4.20 Installer with KVM on Ubuntu 20.04

+This project provide---

+## 🧩 Optional Fix

+If the agent doesn't connect to the management server, you can manually configure the agent or check the troubleshooting section below.

-This project provides a professional Bash automation script to set up Apache CloudStack 4.20 with KVM on a single Ubuntu 20.04 machine.
+---ional Bash automation script to set up Apache CloudStack 4.20 with KVM on a single Ubuntu 20.04 machine.
 It handles system setup, MySQL configuration, NFS storage, CloudStack installation, and agent connectivity — all in one go.

 ---